-Use this getting started manual to install and configure your GPIB hardware and NI-488.2 software.
+Use this getting started manual to install your GPIB hardware and to install and configure your NI-488.2 software.

 Use the NI-488.2 User Manual for MacOS to learn the basics of GPIB and how to develop an application program.
 The user manual also contains debugging information and detailed examples.